 Your SCR contains important information about your health, any medicines you are taking or any allergies you suffer from.
 Consent to share your SCR allows authorised healthcare staff to have access to this information and will improve decision making by doctors and prevent mistakes being made when patients are being cared for in an emergency or when their GP practice is closed.

 You can choose to have a SCR or you can choose to opt out.
 If you choose to have a SCR and are registered with a GP practice, you do not need to do anything as a SCR is created for you.
 If you choose to opt out of having a SCR you need to let your GP practice know filling in and returning an opt out form.
 Please can you print out, complete and hand this back to your GP Practice.
 Click here

 Alternatively please click on the link to the official website below to find out more about this new government initiative http://systems.hscic.gov.uk/scr

 If you are unsure if you have already opted out, you should talk to a member of our Lantern Health Clinical Team.
-You can change your mind about having or not having a SCR at any time by formal notification of your wishes to our Network Manager
+You can change your mind about having or not having a SCR at any time by formal notification of your wishes to our Operations and HR Manager

 Click here to view our Data Security Policy

 All patients at Lantern Health Practices have a named GP who is responsible for their overall care at the practice – please contact the practice if you would like to know who this is.
 If you have a preference about your named GP please speak to Reception and the practice will make reasonable efforts to accommodate your request.
 As a patient of Lantern Health you will be treated with courtesy and respect.
 We will involve you and listen to your opinions and views in all aspects of your medical care.